jspm/jspm-resolve/resolver-spec.md

 >       1. Return _FILE_RESOLVE(resolved)_.
 > 1. Return _FILE_RESOLVE(resolved)_.

-The implementation of `NODE_RESOLVE` is exactly the NodeJS module resolution algorithm as applied to file URLs, with the addition of not resolving NodeJS core modules, handling the browserify "browser" field when resolving in the browser environment, and for module names ending in `/` to always throw a not found error.
+The implementation of `NODE_RESOLVE` is exactly the NodeJS module resolution algorithm as applied to file URLs, with the addition of not resolving NodeJS core modules, handling the browserify "browser" field when resolving in the browser environment (including a `false` map returning _undefined_), and for module names ending in `/` to always throw a not found error.

-Full compatility in a module loading pipeline can then be formed with a wrapper along the following lines:
+Full compatility in a module loading pipeline would be formed with a wrapper along the following lines:

 > 1. If _name_ is a core module then return _name_.
 > 1. If _name_ ends with a _"/"_ character then set _name_ to the substring of _name_ up to the second last character.